Enjoy a day in Lethbridge, the beautiful prairie city on the Oldman River.

 Lethbridge Nature Reserve

-Indian Battle Park was named after the 1870 battle between the Cree and Blackfoot tribes.
+Fort Whoop-Up is within Indian Battle Park, the site of an 1870 battle between the Cree and Blackfoot on the banks of the Oldman River (then called the Belly River).
 One year later, a formal peace treaty was signed between these two first nations.
+The battle was the last major conflict between the two Tribes and the last tribal battle on Canadian soil.

 Today, Indian Battle Park is a beautiful green space with picnic facilities.
 There is a network of walking trails.
 Take a walk along the river, or head up the stairways on the hillside.
 Enjoy the great views of the valley and the High Level Bridge from the many benches at the end of your climb.

-This site provides a fascinating look at the culture and life of the Early Plains People.
-You can walk along the base of the jump cliffs and imagine the frenzy of the great buffalo hunt.
+The world-class Interpretive Centre at Head-Smashed-In Buffalo Jump provides a fascinating look at the culture and life of the Early Plains People.
+Walk along the base of the jump cliffs and imagine the frenzy of the great buffalo hunt. (distance 45 min)

 Interested in more Itineraries?
 Sign up here.